sakhnik/nvim-gdb/README.md

 You can create a watch window evaluating a backend command on every step.
 Try `:GdbCreateWatch info locals` in GDB, for istance.

+You can open the list of breakpoints or backtrace locations into the quickfix.
+Try `:GdbCopenBacktrace` or `:GdbCopenBreakpoints`.

 ## Development

 The goal is to have a thin wrapper around
 GDB, LLDB, pdb/pdb++ and BASHDB, just like the official [TUI](https://sourceware.org/gdb/onlinedocs/gdb/TUI.html).
 NeoVim will enhance debugging with syntax highlighting and source code navigation.

+The project uses GitHub actions to run the test suite on every commit automatically.
+The plugin, proxy and screen logs can be downloaded as the artifacts to be analyzed locally.

 ## References